links

 And it looks like this:

 You can select the curve for each stage.
+To change curve: Left-click on the stage.
 The upper is filter envelope, the lower is amp envelope.
-You have to play to see the changes for amp envelope.

 The envelopes has 2 options: